-Process for Non-Compliant Students: Special Programs
+Process for Non-compliant Students: Special Programs

-- 1. MODA's non-compliance policy is followed for any students regardless of disability through NC2.
+- MODA's Non-compliance Policy is followed for any students regardless of disability through NC2.
 This is used for truancy, misconduct, and general non-compliance.
-Upon sending both NC1 and NC2 to a student/family, the IEP case manager, 504 manager, principal, and special programs manager will be notified. - 2.
-A manifestation determination (if necessary) conference is scheduled with a 7-14 day notice.
-This is sent via email, and phone call to a parent when scheduling.
+Upon sending both NC1 and NC2 notifications to a student/family, the IEP case manager, 504 manager, principal, and special programs manager will be notified. - 2.
+A manifestation determination conference (if necessary) is scheduled with a 7 to 14 day notice.
+This is sent via email and phone call to a parent when scheduling.
 The special education teacher/504 coordinator will send out a meeting request to the general education teacher, special programs manager, principal, and other IEP team members as well. - 3.
 The meeting will be held in the school required platform and a decision as to whether the act of misconduct is a manifestation of the student's disability will be determined by the team. - 4.
-The finalized documents will be uploaded to Spedtrack and a copy of the forms will be sent to the parent. - 5.
-The case manager will log a note in PS to show that a manifestation was held and whether the misconduct was a manifestation of the student's disability. - 6.
+The finalized documents will be uploaded to SpedTrack, and a copy of the forms will be sent to the parent. - 5.
+The case manager will log an entry in PowerSchool to show that a manifestation was held and whether the misconduct was a manifestation of the student's disability. - 6.
 After a meeting is held, it is up to the administration as to whether to proceed with the NC3 or Academic Probation, based on the team's decision from the meeting.